 Remember, your family is everything.
 They’ve been there from the beginning, seen you grow from a geeky little kid into the amazing person you are today.
 They’ve seen you at your worst and seen you at your best.
 No matter your age or what path you are in your life, one of the most important things in the world is family.

-Before you shovel that second helping of sliced ham and potato salad on your plate, look around the room and recognize these people loved you still with your oversized glasses, teased bangs and mullet, and they still do.
+Before you shovel that second helping of mashed potatoes and turkey on your plate, look around the room and recognize these people loved you still with your oversized glasses, teased bangs and mullet, and they still do.